-As at July 31, 2021, the Company was required to incur approximately \$3,740,000 in qualifying exploration expenditures by December 31, 2022 to meet its flow-through commitments.
+As at July 31, 2022, the Company was required to incur approximately \$2,003,000 in qualifying exploration expenditures by December 31, 2023 to meet its flow-through commitments.
 At this time, management anticipates meeting that obligation and as a result, no additional provisions are required.

 The Company entered into consulting agreements for the services of its officers.
-For the Chief Financial Officer ("CFO"), the agreement was effective October 1, 2020 and for the President and Chief Executive Officer ("CEO"), the Vice-President and the Vice-President Exploration, the agreements were effective January 1, 2021.
-Under the agreements, additional payments totaling \$798,000 are to be made upon the occurrence of a change of control.
-As a triggering event has not taken place, the contingent payments have not been reflected in these financial statements.
+For the former Chief Financial Officer ("CFO") who terminated in July 2022, the agreement was effective October 1, 2020 and for the President and Chief Executive Officer ("CEO"), the Vice-President and the Vice-President Exploration, the agreements were effective January 1, 2021.
+Under the agreements, additional payments totaling \$564,000 are to be made upon the occurrence of a change of control.
+As a triggering event has not taken place, the contingent payments have not been reflected in the unaudited condensed interim financial statements for the nine months ended April 30, 2022.
 Also, on July 15, 2020, the Company entered into a service agreement with a party who subsequently became a member of the Board on October 5, 2020.
-The aggregate commitment upon termination of the agreements is \$129,000.
-The minimum commitment due within one year under the terms of the agreements is \$600,000, in aggregate.
+The aggregate commitment upon termination of the agreements is \$184,000.
+The minimum commitment due within one year under the terms of the agreements is \$312,000, in aggregate.

-Subsequent to the year ended July 31, 2021, the Company entered into an option agreement with Golden Share Resources Corporation ("Golden Share") in order to earn a 100% interest in the Band-Ore property, which consists of 109 staked mining claims, 16 patented mining claims and one mining lease (See Press Release, October 14, 2021).
-There are no work commitments, and the aggregate \$2,000,000 annual cash commitments for Earn-In are spread over 8 years as follows:
+On October 14, 2021, the Company announced that it entered into an option agreement with Golden Share Resources Corporation ("Golden Share") in order to earn a 100% interest in the Band-Ore property There are no work commitments, and the aggregate \$2,000,000 annual cash commitments for Earn-In are spread over 8 years as disclosed in the financial statements for the year ended July 31, 2022.